datastructures-js/graph/README.md

 ```

 ### .addVertex(key, value)
-insert a vertex to the graph.
+adds a vertex to the graph.
 <table>
  <tr>
   <th>runtime</th>